AsakuraMizu/coaf/README.md

 ```bash
 npm install

 # compile for all platform
 make

 # compile only for linux
 make linux

 # compile only for macos
 make macos

 # compile only for windows
 make win
 ```

-Then you can find the excuteble files in out folder.
+Then you can find the excuteble files in "out" folder.